 We can help you make good decisions up front for certainty and financial peace in the long run.
-We can answer all of your questions about the various types of entities , their respective advantages, disadvantages, IRS matters , and more.
-Whether you are seeking venture capital, hoping to be acquired someday, or simply incorporating to protect your personal assets we can help.
+Our Austin business attorney can answer all of your questions about the various types of entities , their respective advantages, disadvantages, IRS matters , and more.
+Whether you are seeking venture capital for your business, hoping to be acquired someday, or simply incorporating to protect your personal assets we can help.

 The most common business structures include:

 - Sole proprietorship.
-If you are the only owner, you are already operating, and you have not formed an entity you are a sole prorietor.
+If you are the only business owner, you are already operating, and you have not formed an entity you are a sole proprietor.
 Being a sole proprietor provides no liability protection at all and is never recommended.